pachi81/GlucoDataAuto/README.md

 - scroll down to `Messaging`
 - enable `Show message notifications`
 - enable `Show first line of messages`
+- if these settings are grayed out, enable `Notification with Assistant` first

 ## 4. Enable GlucoDataAuto